andreasvirkus/software-fairy-tales-podcast-web/src/about.md

 menu-order: 2
 ---

-# About me
+# What's all this?

+A short description mayhaps.

-## Zapping good looks ⚡
+## Zapping good talks ⚡

-And other silly information.
+And other information.

+How to listen, where to sub, etc.